komeg1/Battleships/README.md

 # Battleships

-The aim of the project is to write a simple game Battleship.
+The aim of the project is to write a simple Battleship game.
 Then extend it, so it will become interesting.

 ## Goals: